Zondax/filecoin-signing-tools/docs/native/api.md

 ## transaction_serialize

-Serialize a transaction and return a CBOR hexstring.
+Serialize a transaction and return the CBOR equivalent.

 Arguments :
 * **transaction**: a filecoin transaction;